Vorkuta: History

+A CNN report in March 2021 described the villages surrounding Vorkuta as "ghost towns", with many "abandoned structures".

 Forced labour camp

 The origins of the town of Vorkuta are associated with Vorkutlag, one of the most notorious forced-labour camps of the Gulag.
 Vorkutlag was established in 1932 with the start of mining.
 It was the largest of the Gulag camps in European Russia and served as the administrative centre for a large number of smaller camps and subcamps, among them Kotlas, Pechora, and Izhma (modern Sosnogorsk).
 The Vorkuta uprising, a major rebellion by the camp inmates, occurred in 1953.

 In 1941, Vorkuta and the labour camp system based around it were connected to the rest of the world by a prisoner-built rail line linking Konosha, Kotlas, and the camps of Inta.
 Town status was granted to Vorkuta on November 26, 1943.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with eight urban-type settlements (Komsomolsky, Mulda, Oktyabrsky, Promyshlenny, Severny, Vorgashor, Yeletsky, and Zapolyarny) and seven rural localities, incorporated as the town of republic significance of Vorkuta—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of republic significance of Vorkuta is incorporated as Vorkuta Urban Okrug.